July 26-31, 2015 The Advanced Safari Overnight Youth Camp with prerequisite

 On Wednesday, we drive to the snow line to enjoy alpine meadow flowers and the animals they attract before heading down the east slope of the Cascades to camp in the territory of the Teanaway Wolf Pack where we will set up wildlife cameras along their favorite travel routes.
 On Thursday and Friday, we will track the Teanaway Wolves and in addition, gain an understanding of how to track animals in dry pine forests and sagebrush canyonlands where we will be exposed to triple the number of birds and other animals as compared to the west side of the mountains.

-Open/Available for Ages 9-13 & 13-17 with The Wildlife Safari (prior years) or Secrets of the Ancient Scout (prior week) as prerequisite, or with parent/guardian enrolled in Tracking Wolf Country running simultaneously.
+Open/Available for Ages 9-13 & 13-17 with The Wildlife Safari (prior years) or Wilderness Navigation & Orienteering Challenge (prior week) as prerequisite, or with parent/guardian enrolled in Tracking Wolf Country running simultaneously.

 Camp Goals & Skills Covered:

 The goal of this camp session is to bring you to a deeper understanding of the natural world, and skills covered during this camp session include, but are not limited to the following list, and are somewhat dependent on instructor preference and camper readiness:

 • Tracking down animals and document their presence.